apostolidhs/tsougrana/readme.md

 * The absolute path to the source files
 * The absolute path to the destination files
 * A list of mapping rules between the source and the destination.
+* ignoreFiles is a regular expression with the source files that will not be move to the destination (optionally)
 * The source path alias (optionally)
 * The destination path alias (optionally)